PawelGambus/gcs-csv-bigquery-loader/README.md

-# ☁️ Recruitment Task – Cloud Function + BigQuery
+# ☁️ GCP Cloud Function – CSV to BigQuery Loader

-This repository presents my solution to a recruitment task, which involved building an automated data pipeline based on Google Cloud Platform (GCP).
+This repository contains my solution for a Task of a recruitment challenge focused on building an automated ingestion pipeline using Google Cloud Platform.

 ---

 ## 📝 Task Description

-Log in to the Google Cloud Platform console and select the project `alterdata-rekrutacja-46`, where you have full permissions.
+Log in to the Google Cloud Platform console and locate the project: `alterdata-rekrutacja-46`.

-**Task**:
+You have full permissions in this project.

+### Task 1

-- Create your own bucket in Google Cloud Storage.
+- Create your own bucket in Google Cloud Storage with any name.
-- Write a Cloud Function (v1) that:
+- Implement a **Cloud Function (v1)** in GCP that:
-  - is triggered when a `.csv` file is uploaded,
+  - is triggered by the upload of any `.csv` file into the bucket,
-  - automatically creates a corresponding table in BigQuery using schema autodetection (`autodetect=True`).
+  - automatically creates a corresponding table in BigQuery based on the schema inferred from the file (`autodetect=True`).

 ---

-## 🚀 My Approach
+## 🚀 My Implementation Details

-### ✅ Region Selection and Resource Configuration
+### ✅ Region and Resource Setup

-- I selected the `europe-central2 (Warsaw)` region due to its low cost and physical proximity.
+- I selected the region `europe-central2 (Warsaw)` for its low cost and physical proximity to the company.
-- The bucket and the Cloud Function were both deployed in the same region.
+- Both the Cloud Function and the bucket are located in the same region to avoid cross-region data transfer costs.
-- I disabled replication to avoid unnecessary costs.
+- I disabled multi-region replication to reduce unnecessary costs.
-- The bucket name is random but clearly indicates its purpose.

-### ✅ Cloud Function – Trigger and Configuration
+### ✅ Cloud Function – Trigger and Architecture

-- I used the trigger `google.cloud.storage.object.v1.finalized`, which activates when a file is created in the bucket.
+- I used the trigger: `google.cloud.storage.object.v1.finalized`
+  → Activated on finalizing a file upload (based on [GCP docs](https://cloud.google.com/functions/docs/calling/storage)).
-- I verified that uploading a CSV file correctly triggers the function.
+- I confirmed that uploading a file indeed triggers the function.
-- I configured minimal resources and limited concurrency to a single execution due to the expected low workload.
+- I configured the function with minimal resources and set **max concurrency to 1**, assuming low traffic.

-### ✅ BigQuery Handling
+### ✅ Dataset and BigQuery Table Handling

-- I created a dataset.
+- Created dataset using CLI
+- Used native Google Cloud Python SDK instead of pandas, to simplify integration and avoid additional dependencies.
+- Verified table existence using [BigQuery's table check pattern](https://cloud.google.com/bigquery/docs/samples/bigquery-table-exists).
+- Cleaned and validated table names to meet [BigQuery naming restrictions](https://cloud.google.com/bigquery/docs/tables).
+- Automatically incremented table names if duplicates existed (e.g., `table_2`, `table_3`).
+- Skipped files that are not CSV or located in other folders.

+### ✅ Data Loading Config

-- I used `autodetect=True` and additional configuration:
+- I used the following `LoadJobConfig`:
   ```python
   job_config = bigquery.LoadJobConfig(
       autodetect=True,